dhis2/reports-app/docs/sections/standard-reports.md

 # Standard Reports

-If you want to know what standard reports are, please refer to the end-user manual found on our [docs page](https://docs.dhis2.org).
+For documentation about standard reports, please refer to the end-user manual found on our [docs page](https://docs.dhis2.org).

 ## Behavior